IBMStreams/streamsx.documentation/docs/4.1/qse-intro.markdown

 # Introduction to the Streams 4.1 Quick Start Edition (QSE)

-IBM Streams Quick Start Edition is a no-charge, non-production version of IBM Streams.
+The IBM Streams Quick Start Edition is a no-charge, non-production version of IBM Streams.
 With no data or time limits, Streams Quick Start Edition allows you to experiment with stream computing in your own unique environment.

 IBM Streams offers a continuous, complete and connected solution.
-IBM Streams is always on when you need it continuously analyzing data in motion.
+IBM Streams is always on when you need it, continuously analyzing data in motion.
 It speeds time to value with a complete set of tools for users and expands insight to include data in motion by connecting directly to data streams.

 {% include download.html%}